Cosmo-Tech/cosmotech-api/README.md

 [![C#](https://img.shields.io/badge/C%23-cosmotech--api--csharp--client-lightgrey)](https://github.com/Cosmo-Tech/cosmotech-api-csharp-client)

-Note that the repositories for all these client libraries are automatically updated and kept in sync, if there is any change in the OpenAPI definition files.
+Note that the repositories for all these client libraries are automatically updated and kept in sync, if there is any change in the OpenAPI definition files (in the `main` branch of this repo).

 ## Building